Orchextra/orchextra-content-ios-sdk/README.md

 public var noSearchResultView: StatusView?

 /**
- * Use it to instantiate ErrorView clasess that will be shown when an error occurs.
+ * Use it to set an error view that will be shown when an error occurs.
  *
- - Since: 1.0
+ - Since: 2.0.10
  */
-public var errorViewInstantiator: ErrorView.Type?
+public var errorView: ErrorView?

 /**
  * Use it to customize style properties for UI controls and other components.
  *
  - Since: 1.1.7
  */
  public var styles: Styles?

  /**
  * Use it to customize style properties for the Content List.
  *